Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT P Integer Type.md

 Integers are represented using 32 bits or 64 bits values.

-For built-in functions and operations on integer type, see [[Appendix A/StdInt|StdInt]] module for additional information.
+For built-in functions and operations on integer type, see [[APX A StdInt]].

 ## Integer Type Declaration